shopware5/devdocs/source/blog/_posts/2015-11-18-dynamic-shopping-worlds.md

 //{/block}
 ```

-This is an Ext override, that will modify the constructor of the controller.
+This is an `Ext` override, that will modify the constructor of the controller.
 After calling the original method,
 we add a check for a passed `emotionId`.
 If it was passed, the main shopping world listing window is hidden using
 `me.mainWindow.hide();`.
-Also we add the flag `showStoreComponents` to the library store, so that our custom components
+We also add the flag `showStoreComponents` to the library store, so that our custom components
 will be shown in the designer ([see our modification to the libraryAction](#hide-all-this-from-the-shopping-)).
 Then finally we will open the detail page for the given `emotionId` using the call